kth-tcs/trustfull-demonstrator/README.md

   --container NAME      Logged-in azure-cli docker container.
 Setup using
                         --login
-  --login               Initialize azure-cli container and login --username USERNAME   User used to ssh to servers --group GROUP         Azure resource group to use --name NAME           Naming pattern to use for Azure resources.
+  --login               Initialize azure-cli container and login --group GROUP         Azure resource group to use --name NAME           Naming pattern to use for Azure resources.
 Affects the
-                        resource tag and server names
+                        resource tag and server names --username USERNAME   Username used to ssh / scp to servers -i PATH, --identity-file PATH
+                        Selects the file from which the identity (private key) for public key authentication is read.
+This option is directly passed to ssh & scp
 ```

 The first time you call the script, you'll need to use the `--login` flag to set up the Azure cli docker container on